jamesbond448/translator_jap_sugoi/README.md

 This program is slower than the mtool one beceause with translator++ there is still code in it as example 「うぅ…うん…\c[27]♥\c[0]」 to protect the text i use a regex to seperate \c[27] as an example.
 This make  more line as we have to divide more line for when we take it back.

-You can remove the regex in the setting by false or true, you can change the regex expression or even add one of your own, example add ,"\/(XXXX)\/"   after the " at the end of the first regex, replace XXXX by your regex.
+You can remove the regex in the setting by false or true, you can change the regex expression or even add one of your own. <br /> example add ,"\/(XXXX)\/"   after the " at the end of the first regex, replace XXXX by your regex.